World Wide Web Links Page

 On the other hand, the

-Science Museum's website is more aimed at encouraging you to visit the museum, although its Exhibitions Online
+Science Museum's website is more aimed at encouraging you to visit the museum, although its online stuff section is quite topical

-The British Museum puts on a varied display of exhibitions and via its
+The British Museum puts on a varied display of exhibitions.

 The British Association for the Advancement of Science's 24 Hour Museum is the UK’s National Virtual Museum, offering a unique mix of dynamic content including daily arts and museum news as well as exhibition reviews and in-depth online trails.